PowerShell/PSDscResources/README.md

     * Added handling of directory archive entries that end with a foward slash
 * WindowsProcess:
     * Fix unreliable tests
+* Updated Test-IsNanoServer to return false if Get-ComputerInfo fails

 ### 2.7.0.0